RusixMax/TemperatureConverterUI/README.md

 # Temperature Converter UI
-This is the Angular Front end project of the Temerature Converter Solution
+This is the Angular Front end project of the Temperature Converter Solution

 Application allows a user to convert between Celsius, Kelvin, and Fahrenheit temperature values